 Create & Donate Ideas:

 - Do you sew?
-Lap blankets for seniors, blankets for new-born babies, blankets for the homeless, pet beds, clothes and toys for animals are all amazing projects.
+Medical supplies like face masks, gowns, head-wear for chemo patients, Lap blankets for seniors, blankets for new-born babies, blankets for the homeless, pet beds, clothes and toys for animals are all amazing projects.

 - Fabric Stoma (Colostomy) Bag covers (TUTORIAL COMING) – Make a variety of colors and donate them to a local Home Health Agency, Wound Clinic, Ostomy Out-patient Clinic, Nursing Home or Homeless Shelter.